Azure/azure-storage-cpp/README.md

 **Some notes about building**:
 - If you're using homebrew, there seems to be an issue with the pkg-config files, which means that, by default, a -L flag to tell the linker where libintl lives is left out.
 We've accounted for this in our CMAKE file, by looking in the usual directory that homebrew puts those libs.
 If you are not using homebrew, you will get an error stating that you need to tell us where those libs live.
-- Similarly, for openssl, you don't want to use the version that comes with OSX, it is old.
+- Similarly, for openssl, you don't want to use the version that comes with macOS, it is old.
 We've accounted for this in the CMAKE script by setting the search paths to where homebrew puts openssl, so if you're not using homebrew you'll need to tell us where a more recent version of openssl lives.

 - Build the SDK for Release if you are using hombrew:
 ```bash